 The Company was incorporated under the laws of British Columbia on March 6, 1984.
 Pursuant to Articles of Amendment filed and effective September 28, 2018, the Company changed its name from War Eagle Mining Company Inc. to Warrior Gold Inc. The Company's shares trade on the TSX Venture Exchange ("TSX-V") under the symbol "WAR".
 The Company's head office and operating office is located at Suite 1400, 25 Adelaide Street East, Toronto, Ontario, Canada, M5C 3A1 and its registered office is located at Suite 700, 595 Burrard Street, Vancouver, British Columbia, Canada, V7X 1S8.

-Warrior Gold has two wholly-owned subsidiaries, Champagne Resources Limited (formerly Andromeda Resources Inc. ("Andromeda")), an Ontario corporation and RD Minerals S.A. de C.V., a Mexican-registered company.
+Warrior has one wholly owned subsidiary, RD Minerals S.A. de C.V., a Mexican-registered company.